Agrarian Change Working Group

 Jens Lerche

-Jens is a Professor in Development Studies at SOAS University of London.
-His research focuses on the political economy of agrarian transformation, and class and caste relations in agrarian transition; the political economy of labour relations, unfree labour and rural labour migration; and struggles, movements and labour organisations; and the role of the ILO.
-He is editor of the Journal of Agrarian Change.
-His present research is on inequality and poverty of Dalits and Adivasis in India.
+Jens is Professor Emeritus at SOAS University of London.
+His research focuses on the political economy of agrarian transformation; racial capitalism, class and caste relations in agrarian transition; the political economy of labour relations, unfree labour and rural labour migration; and struggles, movements and labour organisations; and the role of the ILO.
+He was editor of the Journal of Agrarian Change 2008-2023.
+His present research is on racial capitalism and inequality and poverty of Dalits and Adivasis in India.
 Email: jl2@soas.ac.uk

 Leandro Vergara-Camus